geektimus/java-challenges/README.md

 ### Check permutation
 We need to write a function that given two strings let us find if one is a permutation of the other.

+### URL Friendly String
+Given a String and its true length, transform the string to a URL friendly string by replacing the spaces by %20

+**Note:** We can assume that the string contains a length that allow us to store the additional chars without having to allocate a new string.

 ### Others (Challenges proposed by Friends or Solved on hackatons)
 #### Recursively reverse a string
 Given a string, reverse the characters and return